jimmyislive/blog/content/posts/how-to-prioritize.md

 Long Term Impact  : -c
 ```

-If there is immediate impact, assign a low negative score.
-And if only in the long term, assign a higher negative score.
+If there is immediate impact, assign a low negative score( eg. -7 => this means that the the impact is high on the customer if we don't do this right now).
+And if only in the long term, assign a higher negative score(-3 => this means that the the impact is lower on the customer if we don't do this right now).

+The further away you go from the origin, the bigger the impact to the customer/product.

 ## What is the effort involved in doing the task ?
 Resources are always limited.
 So ballparking effort is a critical aspect of deciding which task to prioritize.
 You can use the following broad buckets to characterize effort: